As therapeutic digital health tools develop at an increasing pace, it is important that they are clinically effective

 - Enable better NHS commissioning, with commissioners being better equipped to know what questions to ask developers about their evidence generation plans and what to expect back;

-- Provide guidance and advice to digital health innovators and clinical innovators on how the NHS makes decisions and the standards of evidence expected from them;
+- Support digital health innovators and clinical innovators with how the NHS makes decisions and the standards of evidence expected from them;

 - Facilitate a dynamic, value driven market, setting clear standards to help the development of high quality health products that can be more easily adopted and integrated into the health system

 For more information please speak with the EFE Working Group at email@example.com

 What does this mean for you?

 Find out who is involved in the project, how it came about, and what is in it for companies and commissioners by clicking below.

 How to get involved

 Developing the NICE Evidence Standards Framework for Digital Health Technologies has been a collaborative process, requiring input from innovators, commissioners and other stakeholders.
-We would like to invite you to contribute your initial thoughts and help design the Evidence for Effectiveness framework at our workshops.
-Your input is crucial in helping industry better understand the evidence they need to generate and in helping commissioners identify the evidence they should be looking for.
+Over the past five months we have invited you to contribute your thoughts and help design the framework at our workshops.
+Your input has been crucial in helping industry better understand the evidence they need to generate and in helping commissioners identify the evidence they should be looking for.